 A Better Alternative to Both HECM and HELOC

-We offer solutions that allow you to do so while you stay in your home.
-Sell your home to us and we’ll convert your home’s equity to cash.
-And then, you can lease your home back for as long as you’d like.
-Contact us today to see if we can help you through our easy and convenient process.
+A sale-leaseback program may allow you to do so while you stay in your home.
+Through a sale-leaseback solution, you can sell your home to and convert your home’s equity to cash.
+Then, you can lease your home back for as long as you’d like.

 - HUD.
 Home Equity Conversion Mortgages for Seniors. https://www.hud.gov/program_offices/housing/sfh/hecm/hecmhome